Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 A prime example of an experiment designed for close comparison with theory can be found in the recent paper from the Berndt group \cite{Jasper2017}, see Fig.~\ref{fig.tripod}.
 The molecule chosen for this study, propynyltrioxatriangulenium, has a tripod structure designed for resting on the Au(111) substrate, with a propylyl wire protruding straight up from its center.
-Approaching the center of the molecule with the tip from above the authors observe a variation of the conductance, which they interpret with the help of DFT/NEGF computations as follows: As the tip comes closer to the top methyl group the latter is repelled and the propylyl wire bends away to the side.\footnote{In order to prevent the molecules from slipping away sideways these tests were done on molecules inside a monolayer island of similar molecules on the metal surface.
-We thank H. V\'azquez for drawing our attention to this point.} Approaching further, the bent molecule exposes the carbon triple bond to the apex atom, to which a bond is formed, as is revealed by a jump of about an order of magnitude in the conductance.
+Approaching the center of the molecule with the tip from above the authors observe a variation of the conductance, which they interpret with the help of DFT/NEGF computations as follows: As the tip comes closer to the top methyl group the latter is repelled and the propylyl wire bends away to the side.
+Approaching further, the bent molecule exposes the carbon triple bond to the apex atom, to which a bond is formed, as is revealed by a jump of about an order of magnitude in the conductance.
 At this point the conductance is $3.5\cdot 10^{-3}$~\go\, and this conductance varies by less than a factor 1.4 between experiments with different tips and different molecules.
 This example illustrates the complementary type of information obtained from theory and experiment and a close agreement between the qualitative features.
 From this agreement we gain confidence in the information that DFT provides about the nature of the molecular orbitals involved, about the change in couplings as a consequence of mechanical deformation, and on the size of the molecular deformation that is induced by the tip.
 Quantitatively, the computational results for the conductance even agree to within a factor of $\sim 4$.
 The DFT calculations include long-range dispersion interactions, but have not been adjusted by scissor operators for the over-estimation of the HOMO-LUMO gap or for image charge shifts.